Start with questions and curiosity.

 • Are workflows clearly documented?
 If so, how often are these documents reviewed and updated?

 • Do you understand any and all up- and down-stream dependencies?
-Do team members understand the importance of this process, as well as its place within the context of the broader organization?
+Do team members understand the importance of processes, as well as their place within the context of the broader organization?

-• Do you understand all control points in your process?
+• Do you understand all control points in your processes?
 If not, why not?

-• Are there redundancies in your process?
+• Are there redundancies in your processes?
 If so, why?

-• Is the priority of the process clearly understood?
+• Is the priority of processes clearly understood?
 How does your organization prioritize processes?

-• Does the process get interrupted on a recurring basis?
+• Do processes get interrupted on a recurring basis?
 If so, how are interruptions managed?

 • What contingencies do you have in place to mitigate process disruption due to external conditions or circumstances?

-• How do you ensure completion of the process?
+• How do you ensure completion of a process?
 Does completion need to be documented in any way?

-• Does the process result in some form of work product?
+• Do processes result in some form of work product?
 If so, does the work product meet the organization’s needs?
 How is that work product evaluated and by whom?

 Systems

-• Does the team have a strong understanding of how systems support the process?
+• Does the team have a strong understanding of how systems support processes?

-• Does the team have positive feelings about the system and its ability to support the process?
+• Does the team have positive feelings about the system and its ability to support processes?
 If not, why not?

-• How is training on the supporting system managed?
+• How is training on supporting systems managed?
 Is training content reviewed and updated on a recurring basis?
 If so, what triggers the review?

 • Are systems used consistently across the team?
 If not, why not?

-• What percentage of the systems capability do you believe your team utilizes in completing the process?
+• What percentage of systems’ capabilities do you believe your team utilizes in completing their processes?

 • Are there any operational process gaps in supporting systems that must be managed manually?
 If so, describe the manual process(es)?

-• Are systems supporting the process integrated?
+• Are systems supporting the processes integrated?
 Does duplicate entry of data or information occur?

 • Have your systems been enhanced with any custom configuration or development?
 If so, who maintains those custom features and how are they maintained?

-• How are system issues handled within the organization?
-Is there a methodology for prioritizing system issues, and is this methodology understood throughout the organization?
+• How are systems issues handled within the organization?
+Is there a methodology for prioritizing systems issues, and is this methodology understood throughout the organization?